 There are strong links between the schools within the Warriner Multi-Academy Trust.
 Staff meet regularly to share ideas.
 They are guided by a highly experienced chief executive of the trust.

-The headteacher is supported well by the multi-academy trust, which proved additional training for staff, including support with teaching, learning and assessment.
+The Headteacher is supported well by the multi-academy trust, which provided additional training for staff, including support with teaching, learning and assessment.

 Governors and trustees from the multi-academy trust provide good support to the school and are well informed through their regular visits.